-Let’s see how to use WebSockets in C# without using libraries, only with the code and standard functionalities available in .NET.
+Let’s see how to use WebSockets in C# without using libraries, only with the standard code and functionalities available in .NET.

 Unlike HTTP requests, WebSockets maintain a persistent connection between the client and the server.
 This allows for faster and bidirectional communication.

-Examples of native Websockets in .NET
+Examples of Native WebSockets in .NET

 Server Example